flet-dev/website/docs/guides/python/async-apps.md

 ft.app(main)
 ```

-You can use `await ft.app_async(main)` if Flet app is a part of a larger app and called from `async` code.
+You can use `await ft.app_async(main)` if Flet app is part of a larger app and called from `async` code.

 Notice the usage of `await page.add_async(...)` to add new controls to the page.
-In async app you cannot use `page.add()` or other sync page methods anymore - you must use their async counterparts ending with `_async` everywhere in the code:
+In an async app you cannot use `page.add()` or other sync page methods anymore - you must use their async counterparts ending with `_async` everywhere in the code:

 * `page.add()` → `await page.add_async()`
 * `page.update()` → `await page.update_async()`